scott-stewart/date_parity/README.md

 And then you get parity when a form with this field is posted.
 Rails will attempt to convert the posted string value of "12/31/2012" using Date.\_parse, which DateParity overrides and respects your Date.format.
-Without DateParity gem, @model.start\_on would end up but, being nil because "12/31/2012" is invalid for Ruby Date.\_parse.

-When date\_parity is required, Date will use the format string stored on Date.format (if it exist) to correctly parse "12/31/2012", as December 31, 2012, when Date.format = "%m/%d/%Y"
+Without DateParity gem, @model.start\_on would have ended up nil because "12/31/2012" is invalid argument Ruby Date.\_parse.
+However, when date\_parity is included, Date will use the format string stored on Date.format (if it exist) to correctly parse "12/31/2012", as December 31, 2012, when Date.format = "%m/%d/%Y"